 Absolutely!
-You will have dedicated in-country assistance on both CVC placements and immersions.
+You will have dedicated in-country assistance on both In-Community placements and immersions.
 We work with local partners who not only know all there is to know about the place where you will be staying, they have been working with volunteers for many years and can anticipate your questions and challenges before they arise.
 They are excited for you to join their communities and will be there to support you every step of the way.
-The Two Wolves Abroad team will also check in on CVC volunteers regularly from Australia.
+The Sydney based Two Wolves Domestic and Abroad team will also check in on In-Community volunteers regularly.

 How many other volunteers will be with me?

-If you choose a short-term immersion then you will travel with a small group of volunteers and three adult leaders for the duration of your trip.
+If you choose a short-term Immersion then you will travel with a small group of 10 - 12 participants and three adult leaders for the duration of your trip.

-For CVC placements, there is always a minimum of two volunteers at any location.
-At some placements you can expect up to about five volunteers living in the same location and either volunteering at the same school, or at different schools depending on the country.
+For In-Community placements, there is always a minimum of two volunteers at any location.
+At some placements you can expect up to about six volunteers living in the same location and either volunteering at the same school, or at different schools depending on the country.

 Are there any age restrictions for participants?

-Do I need a police check or working with children certificate?
+Do I need a police check or Working with Children Check?